Halium/android_device_halium_halium_arm64/README.md

     # Setup the build environment
     source build/envsetup.sh && breakfast halium_arm64

-    # Build the system image
+    # Build the raw system image
-    make systemimage
+    mka rawsystemimage

-    # After quite some time, the output will be in
+After some time (depending on the machine you build on), the output will be in `out/target/product/halium_arm64/android-rootfs.img`.

+You can replace the android-rootfs.img via ssh:

+    # Transfer android-rootfs.img to the device
+    scp out/target/product/halium_arm64/android-rootfs.img phablet@10.15.19.82:/tmp/android-rootfs.img

-    # out/target/product/halium_arm64/system.img
+    # Update android-rootfs.img

-Note: you need python 2.7 to build this; if the `python` program shipped by your distribution is python version 3, the build will fail.
-Consider building this project in a virtualenv:

-    virtualenv --python 2.7 ~/python27  # adjust the path to your prefs source ~/python27/bin/activate
+    ssh phablet@10.15.19.82 "sudo mount -o rw,remount /"
+    ssh phablet@10.15.19.82 "sudo mv -v /tmp/android-rootfs.img /var/lib/lxc/android/android-rootfs.img"

+    # Reboot the system to use the new android-rootfs.img
+    ssh phablet@10.15.19.82 "sudo systemctl reboot"